 The lrd Package: An R Package and Shiny Application for Processing Lexical Data

 People are generally able to acquire new knowledge with relative ease.
 Much of our understanding of how individuals organize and store learned information comes from the use of recall tests (see Polyn et al., 2009 for a review).
-Typical recall paradigms present participants with a set of items to learn within a controlled environment, and participants are asked to recall them on a later test.
+Typical recall paradigms present participants with a set of to-be-remembered items, and participants are asked to recall them on a later test.
 Recall can either be assessed via free report, in which individuals report information from memory with few, if any, cues or constraints (free-recall), or by the presentation of a cue that is used to direct their retrieval (cued-recall).
 Recall tests are routine in memory research, including studies investigating the effectiveness of different memory strategies (e.g., deep vs. shallow encoding tasks; Craik & Lockhart, 1972), survival processing (e.g., assessing memory for contaminated objects; Gretz & Huff, 2019), and metacognition (e.g., accuracy between judgments of learning and recall; Koriat & Bjork, 2005).
 Furthermore, because studies often employ words as stimuli (i.e., cue-target pairs), a large body of research has been conducted to explore how the lexical properties of the cue and target can influence later recall (word frequency, Criss et al., 2011; e.g., concreteness, Paivio et al., 1988) or how the semantic relationships between pairs affect recall (Maxwell & Buchanan, 2020).
 Though the research questions differ, recall studies generally employ lexical information in some capacity, either as the stimuli that participants are required to study, the dependent variable of interest, or more commonly, through a combination of the two.

 Cued-recall testing is a well-known paradigm and has been used extensively in psychological research.
 For example, cursory searches of Google Scholar for the keywords “cued-recall” and “free-recall” conducted in April of 2021 yielded approximately 18,000 and 48,000 publications, respectively, published since the year 2000.
 These results spanned multiple subfields of Psychology including neuroscience, psycholinguistics, and cognitive aging.
 Additionally, the rise of the internet combined with more powerful computers, has made it easier for researchers conduct recall testing by providing access to platforms for participant recruitment and computer-based testing.
 Furthermore, in addition to aiding data collection, the internet has allowed information about lexical characteristics of stimuli (such as word length or frequency) to be more efficiently collected and organized.
 As a result, the past two decades have provided researchers with access to a growing number of normed databases with which to construct lexical stimuli for use within recall studies (e.g., The English Lexicon Project, Balota et al., 2007; The Small World of Words, De Deyne et al., 2019; The Semantic Priming Project, Hutchison et al., 2013).
 Recently, online tools to aid researchers in selecting stimuli from the appropriate normed database have been made available (e.g., The Linguistic Annotated Bibliography, Buchanan et al., 2019b) and computer applications such as the lexOPS package for R (Taylor et al., 2020) have been developed to automate the stimuli selection process entirely while controlling for several types of word properties.
 Though there has been a proliferation of datasets and tools used to aid researchers with stimuli creation, little attention has been given to developing tools that assist researchers with processing the large amounts of data that are generated from these studies.